wp-plugins/miniorange-login-openid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Login, comment, share using any social account like Google, Facebook, Twitter and more.
+Social Login, Social Sharing allow login, comment, share using any social account like Google, Facebook, Twitter and more.
 No WordPress account and user credentials to remember.
+No application setup required.

 == Description ==